SOchieng1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8 a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-Task 9 a script that prints the result of POWER divided by DIVIDE, followed by a new line Task 10 a script that displays the result of BREATH to the power LOVE
+Task 9 a script that prints the result of POWER divided by DIVIDE, followed by a new line Task 10 a script that displays the result of BREATH to the power LOVE Task 11  a script that converts a number from base 2 to base 10